sibineejokela/Store_Data_May2020/README.md

 **Insights at a Glance**
 * *Year-Over-Year growth* was **61% in 2019** (considering June - December) and **48% in 2020** (considering January - February)
 * *Highest sales* occured between **12pm - 2pm** and again from **4pm - 6pm** with slight variation between years (2018 - 2020)
-* Employees will be likely be least interrupted between 3pm - 4pm and therefore should plan *focus tasks* during this hour.
+* Employees will be likely be least interrupted between 3pm - 4pm and therefore should plan *focus tasks* during this hour
 * Two areas the company could focus on to increase sales without huge increases in cost are the **Focus and Travel sections**
 * Product analysis shows the *Time Management* section brings in the most revenue from all product sales.
 However, when considering only the top five products per section, the *Plants* section brings in the most revenue.
-These specific products can be found under Objective 4 above.
+The specific products by section can be found under Objective 4 above
-* The standard **Build-a-Notebook** offering was the *second highest revenue earning product* in 2019 (after general pens).
+* The standard **Build-a-Notebook** offering was the *second highest revenue earning product* in 2019 (after general pens)

 **Recommended actions at a Glance**
 * Double staff the store between 12pm - 2pm on an average day
 * Double staff the store during December and January, and analyze hourly sales data by weekday to determine staffing specifics
 * Plan in-store focus time between 3 - 4pm
 * Plan advertising campaigns or other additional expenses for the months of March, August and December
+  * Look further into what could be driving the March increase in revenue and profit (August is explained by school sales and December is explained by holiday sales)
 * Highlight products from the Focus and Travel sections in-store and/or on social media
   * From the Focus section, start with Manage Your Day-to-Day, The 90 Day Gratitude Journal, and Mindfulness on the Go Cards
   * From the Travel section, start with Casio Watches and Habit Tracker Packs